-Formula

-This is the ability to use a formula to execute copying between Scenarios prior to the consolidation of a Scenario.
-See Formula Guide "About the Financial Model" on page 2 for more details.
+Formula: Provides the ability to use a formula to run copying between scenarios prior to the consolidation of a Scenario.
+See Formula Guide in About the Financial Model for more details.

-Formula for Calculation Drill Down

-This enables drill down on members with attached formulas.
-A specific formula for drill down is needed to display the original formula and the members that activate the drill down to the original values.
-You can drill down on calculated data cells and data cells copied via a Copy Data Management Sequence.

-See "Formulas for Calculation Drill Down" in "About the Financial Model" on page 2 for more information.
+Formula for Calculation Drill Down: Enables drill down on members with attached formulas.
+A specific formula is required for drill down to display the original formula and the members that activate the drill down to the original values.
+Drill down on calculated data cells and data cells copied by a Copy Data Management Sequence.
+See Formulas for Calculation Drill Down in About the Financial Model for more information.